 Where to stay in Battery Point

-I’m so excited to find a fun place to stay in Battery Point.
-I love this area and although we stayed with an airbnb host, travellers who prefer other budget friendly accommodation – and I use the term hostel lightly – should check Montacute out.
-It has double rooms and is in a beautiful building in a beautiful area and has amazing reviews.
+I’m excited to have found a funky budget place to stay in Battery Point.
+I love this area and although we stayed with a lovely lady in a delicious Battery Point Airbnb, travellers who prefer other budget friendly accommodation – I hesitate to use the term hostel – should consider Montacute.

 Eating out at Battery Point